volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 *Must return an enumerable object.*

-The ownKeys trap is triggered with only one argument: **target,** when one of the following methods was invoked: **Object.getOwnPropertyNames**, **Object.getOwnPropertySymbols, for ... in, Object.keys, Object.values, Object.entries**.
+The ownKeys trap is triggered with only one argument: **target,** if any of the following methods have been called: **Object.getOwnPropertyNames**, **Object.getOwnPropertySymbols, for ... in, Object.keys, Object.values, Object.entries**.

-It executes only with a **target** object:
+It is only executed with a **target** object:

 ```javascript
 const handler = {